 Kimberly Crislip Payne, CMA, CPT, CPC

 Kimberly Payne is the Dance Coordinator at Wayne Center for the Arts.
-Kimberly has a certificate in education from The Scandinavian Institute for Physical Culture in Denmark, dance from The University of Akron , and attends Malone University’s graduate program.
-Kimberly worked for The Canton Ballet, Kent State University, Living Fountain Dance Company as a dance instructor.
-She directed Friends Arts Academy in Canton for five years before coming to Wayne Center for the Arts.
-Kimberly danced with many several famous dancers around the world such as Meredith Monk, Craig Patterson, Patricia Lent, Susanna Chaffey, Jennifer Way, Milton Myers, Luigi, Cyrus Glitch Spencer, and Dianne McIntyre..
+Kimberly has a certificate in education from The Scandinavian Institute for Physical Culture in Denmark, dance from The University of Akron , and attends Malone University’s graduate program (Graduation anticipated May 2019).
+Kimberly designed programs for The Canton Ballet, Kent State University, Living Fountain Dance Company, Edgewood Community Center, First Friends Church, Arts in Stark, First Baptist Church of Seville, The Arts Academy at Summit, and Wayne Center for the Arts as a leader.
+Kimberly danced with many several famous dancers around the world such as Meredith Monk, Craig Patterson, Patricia Lent, Susanna Chaffey, Jennifer Way, Milton Myers, Luigi, Cyrus Glitch Spencer, and Dianne McIntyre.
 She performed professionally with Leaven Dance Company, Ohio and Lori Belilove & Company, New York.
 Her repertoire includes 53 multimedia dance concerts, including 5 live music projects, and 3 accompanied by symphony.
 Kimberly has been passionate about education of the whole person through the arts her entire life.
 She has taught about this through a variety of workshops and lecture demonstrations for 30 years.
-This year she visited nearly 2000 students throughout Wayne County Elementary Schools for #TuTuTuesday.
+This year she visited nearly 2500 students throughout Wayne County Elementary Schools for #TuTuTuesday.
 During the visit Kimberly had members of the Wayne Center Ballet demonstrate the correlation between mathmatics and dance.

 Because integrating movement into academics and personal wellness was the key to her success in learning, she enjoys exploring & creating new programs for helping students through the arts.
 She loves Neuroscience and the fact that movement is medicine.